ShivangiSingh17/Java-Jet/README.md

 where n=any whole number

-- The elements in the array allocated by new will automatically be initialized to zero (for numeric types), false (for boolean), or null (for reference types).
+- The elements in the array allocated by new will automatically be initialised to zero (for numeric types), false (for boolean), or null (for reference types).
 It is a default value storage.

 - Obtaining an array is a two-step process.
 First, you must declare a variable of the desired array type.
 Second, you must allocate the memory that will hold the array, using new, and assign it to the array variable.